itraccoons/jcase/README.md

 # R-edu: JCase // Learning Java
 This repository is my start point of learning Java.
-For now my JCase has a lot of gaps, stubs or blackouts after 60 hours of searching, reading, watching, trying, coding, sicking, whatever-ing...
+For now my JCase has a lot of gaps, stubs or blackouts after 80 hours of searching, reading, watching, trying, coding, sicking, whatever-ing...

 Actually no Java code present - just simple peace of code to make IDE, build and CI work.
-My Circle based on java.awt.Point with some sort of overloading.

 Unfortunately no OOP learning has been started yet but flashbacks and brain digging already in place.

 ### Development Environment